yoo-jaein/mandalart-planner/README.md

 ## Features

 - **9x9 Mandalart Grid**: Allows users to fill in a Mandalart chart to plan their goals.
+- **Share Your Plan**: Generate a unique link to share your Mandalart with others.
 - **Download Plan**: Download your current Mandalart plan as an image.
 - **Main Goal and Sub-Goals**: Easily organize your main goal and its sub-goals with placeholders.

 ---